heathsc/bs_call/README.md

 ---------
 Changelog
 ---------
+    2.1.0 Reorganized and cleaned up distribution.
+          Switched to using htslib for input and output, so can now read from SAM or BAM and write to VCF or BCF natively.
+          Reduced *a lot* the memory usage by (a) only reading the reference for the contig currently being processed and (b) reducing the amount of time most alignment information is kept.
+A typical human WGBS sample can no be processed calling all chromosomes in parallel on a single computer using < 10GB RAM (this will depend on the coverage).
+          Changed the threading model.
+Additional threads are split between calculation, input and ouput.
+          Removed most of the unused GEMTools library (as we no longer use it for parsing the SAM input, keeping just the core library which can now be found in gt/ Removed legacy and unused options.
     2.0.3 Add distclean target to makefile
     2.0.3 Remove compile warnings from GEMTools
     2.0.3 Fix bug with handling duplicate reads